-If you’re an avid internet user, you’ve probably noticed that some websites throw a “Your connection to this site is not secure” error or show “Not secure” message.
+If you’re an avid internet user, you’ve probably noticed that some websites throw a “Your connection to this site is not secure” error or show a “Not secure” message.
 And sometimes, you won’t even be allowed to view certain content – you’ll just get an error such as “Authentication Error” or “Secure Connection Failed”.
 These errors are caused due to an absence of HTTPS or due to an incorrectly configured SSL certificate.

 Did you know that Google ranks HTTPS websites higher?
-A recent survey by Pew Research, found that 68% of users believe current protection measures are not enough for their data privacy and security.
+A recent survey by Pew Research found that 68% of users believe current protection measures are not enough for their data privacy and security.
 That’s why Google, Mozilla, and others started encouraging all websites to switch to HTTPS.
 Google is rewarding websites for making the switch by ranking HTTPS websites higher, making it an important consideration for SEO.

 Why is It Important to Get an SSL/ TLS Certificate For Your Website?

 HTTPS is a short form of Hyper Text Transfer Protocol Secure.
 The main advantage of having an https:// is that it provides secure, encrypted communication between a browser and a website.

 Pew Research also found that 73% of users trusted websites that had an SSL certification for data security and privacy.
 According to Cybersecurity Ventures security damages will cost $6 trillion by the year 2021.
 It is a no-brainer that major search engines favor websites that are trusted, secure and certified.

 What is the Connection Between HTTPS and Google Rankings? or Why does google use https?